umwrit350sp17/su17-team2/teamdocs/Writer Documentation/Saving Your Files.md

 [![Screen Shot 2017-07-01 at 8.42.09 PM.png](https://s19.postimg.org/8rq1q6pj7/Screen_Shot_2017-07-01_at_8.42.09_PM.png)](https://postimg.org/image/94hfwd7sv/)

 As you see, the default is LibreOffice's .odt file.
 Because you may be sharing your files or printing documents from a computer on campus, I recommend saving your papers and reports as .docx files.
-This will assure that they are compatible with other users and machines working with Microsoft (currently the most widely word processing program).
+This will assure that they are compatible with other users and machines working with Microsoft (currently the most widely used word processing program).
 Here is what that will look like:

 [![Screen Shot 2017-07-01 at 8.42.54 PM.png](https://s19.postimg.org/rvjd6j2df/Screen_Shot_2017-07-01_at_8.42.54_PM.png)](https://postimg.org/image/5wcyjblj3/)